 The Icelandic housing market differs substantially from the other Nordic countries.
-Icelandic housing is charecterized by homeownership although a significant rental sector has emerged in the last years especially in reaction to increased tourism in the country.
+Icelandic housing is charecterised by home ownership, although a significant rental sector has emerged in the last years, especially in reaction to increased tourism, which in turn may make it more difficult to find reasonable renting options.
 Rental Housing in Iceland is generally in short supply and it might prove quite a challenge to find suitable accommodation that fits your budget.

 - Arranged by host.
-Some Icelandic host organizations help arrange housing for their PhD students and guest researchers.
+Some Icelandic host organisations help arrange housing for their PhD students and guest researchers.
 The institutions cooperate with local agencies to find temporary residence for their guests.

 - Private rental market.
 Private rentals are usually the first choice for incoming researchers as they tend to be preferred for short-term stays by foreigners temporarily living in the Iceland.
 Most landlords ask for a residence permit and for a deposit of 1-2 months’ rent.
 Private housing can be expensive in the Iceland.